paigejo/jittering/README.md

-# jittering
+# Jittering
-Accounting for jittered DHS observation locations
+Spatial analysis with jittered DHS observation locations.

 ## Repository Structure
 + The ``code`` directory stores all R and C++ code, as well as compiled C++ code for Template Model Builder (TMB)